uncoverthefuture-org/actions/docs/GETTING_STARTED.md

 **Solution**:
 1. Check Traefik is running: `podman ps | grep traefik`
-2. Check DNS points to server: `nslookup api.example.com`
+2. Validate DNS points to the server:
+   - `dig +short api.example.com`
+   - `dig +short @ns1.digitalocean.com api.example.com` (authoritative)
+   - `dig +short @1.1.1.1 api.example.com` (public)
+   - All commands should return the same IP address as your droplet.
+3. If DNS records differ, update the offending provider and wait for TTL to expire before re-running Traefik.
-3. Check firewall allows ports 80 and 443
+4. Check firewall allows ports 80 and 443

 ### Environment variables not loaded